Court Reporting Certificate

 Are there any federal student loans or grants available?

 This is a noncredit program and, therefore, federal student loans and grants are not available to pay for this training.
-However, in some states there may be Workforce grants, Vocational Rehabilitation grants, etc. that may pay for this training.
+However, students may apply for a private educational loan via the lender of their choice.
+They can also apply for a Sallie Mae Smart loan by following this link: http://www.auburn.edu/outreach/opce/courtreporting.
+In addition, in some states Workforce grants, Vocational Rehabilitation grants, etc. may be available for students who meet that state’s eligibility requirements.

 Here are just a few comments from some of our many successful graduates: